Cytrium/Web-Crawler-for-Broken-Access-Control/README.md

 # Web-Crawler-for-Broken-Access-Control
 A web-based security tool that detects Broken Access Control (BAC) vulnerabilities in web applications.

-This project is a web-based security tool that detects Broken Access Control (BAC) vulnerabilities in web applications.
-It works by simulating multiple user roles (e.g., admin, user, guest), crawling the application, and analyzing differences in access permissions across roles.
-Unauthorized access attempts are automatically logged, analyzed, and reported through a simple web dashboard.

-The system leverages Playwright for automated browser-based crawling, a Flask/FastAPI backend for processing, and MySQL for storing results, ensuring both scalability and ease of use.
+The Web-Based Access Control Vulnerability Detection System is a Flask-powered web application designed to automatically detect Broken Access Control (BAC) vulnerabilities in target web systems.
+The system uses Playwright as an automated crawler to simulate different user roles—such as Admin, User, and Guest—and analyze which URLs are accessible to each.
+By comparing access patterns between roles, the system can identify unauthorized access attempts, such as normal users gaining access to admin-only pages.
+All results are stored in a MySQL database and presented through a web dashboard that includes scan logs, detected violations, and reports.
+The platform aims to support multi-application scanning, role-based vulnerability testing, and future integration of ML-based access anomaly detection.

 # Features
 Role-Based Crawling